MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/send-email-as-distribution-list.md

 In Office 365, you can send email as a distribution list.
 When a person who is a member of the distribution list replies to a message sent to the distribution list, the email appears to be from the distribution list, not from the individual user.
 This topic shows you how to do this.

-## Send email as a distribution list in Office 365
+## Send email as a distribution list

 Before you perform these steps, make sure you've been added to an Office 365 distribution list and you've have been granted Send as permission on it.